orbeon/orbeon-forms-doc/form-runner/feature/excel-xml-import.md

 ### Access the Excel Import page

-You start the import from the Form Runner Import page, accessible from the [Summary page](/form-runner/feature/summary-page.md), or directly with the path:
+You start the import from the Form Runner Import page, accessible from the [Summary page](/form-runner/feature/summary-page.md) when the "Import" button is configured, or directly with the path:

 ```
 /fr/import/$app/$form